 But those days are long over, and the vocabulary of modern dress and fashion culture is fixed by an international, English-speaking Internet that doesn’t recognize the arbitrary frontier of the modern nation-state.

 The L’Oréal ad is interesting in this regard because it directly applies that foreign gaze into a selling point for its customers; its intended targets are fashion-aware women who know how they’re perceived by the rest of the world.
-They’re being sold an idealized version of themselves, a transfiguration process largely indistinct from most advertising.
-What’s unique is that this idealized version was neither created by them nor holds any particular truth for them.
+They’re being sold an idealized version of themselves, a transfiguration process that’s entirely indistinct from most women’s advertising.
+What’s unique is that this idealized version was neither created by them nor holds any truth for them.

 I know few French girls who would consider wearing a marnière and a beret everyday to be a meaningful portrayal of Frenchness, but would be perhaps willing to do so if it meant adapting to a certain standard of international representation.
 That they are so aware of their national stereotypes speaks to a particular Continental shoulder-rubbing from which Americans are largely spared; I know even fewer Northeastern Americans who would be willing to sport a cowboy hat and a Yankees t-shirt as an expression of Americanness.